VilmaTuresson/gallery-ture/README.md

 ## Testing

 All links both internal and external are connected to the corresponding section or page.
-The site also works as expected multiple browsers (chrome, firefox, safari).
+The site also works as expected when tested on diffrent browsers (chrome, firefox, safari).

 **HTML**